 Some people need time or space before they want to get help, so try to be patient with your friend.
 Although it can be hard, it’s really important not to judge them or get frustrated.

 If you’re worried about your friend, it may be important to let their family or another trusted adult know.
 Lots of young people worry about ‘betraying’ their friends.
 It can feel difficult getting the right balance between your friends’ right to privacy and the need to make sure they’re safe.
 If you decide to tell someone else, try to let your friend know first that you’re planning on doing this and encourage them to be involved if possible.

 If your friend is at risk of harming themselves or somebody else, you need to seek help straight away, even if they ask you not to.
 If they need urgent help, click here .
 You could also ask a trusted adult, such as a parent or teacher for help.
 They might not be happy about this initially but in the long run they will usually understand why you did it.

-- Have you talked to anyone else about this?
-It’s great that you have talked to me, but it might be good to get advice and help from a health worker.
+‘Have you talked to anyone else about this?
+It’s great that you have talked to me, but it might be good to get advice and support from a health worker.’

-- Getting help doesn’t always mean sitting on a couch with a psychologist or taking medication.
+‘Getting help doesn’t always mean sitting on a couch with a psychologist or taking medication.
 Did you know that GPs can help with this sort of stuff?
-Find one that bulk bills then all you need is your Medicare card (i.e. you don’t have to pay)
+You can find one that bulk bills so you don’t have to pay.
+I can go along with you, if you like?’

-- I know you're not feeling great now, but with the right help and support, you can get through this.
 If you are worried that your friend needs urgent medical help or might hurt themselves or somebody else, you need to tell somebody immediately, even if they have asked you not to.
-This could be a parent, teacher, their GP, someone from a local health service or by calling 000.
+If they need urgent help, click here .
+You could also ask a trusted adult, such as a parent or teacher for help.